hansroh/skitai/README.rst

 *New in version 0.26.17*

-You can split yours views and help utilties into decorative directory.
+I already mentioned *App Structure* section, you can split yours views and help utilties into decorative directory.

 Assume your application directory structure is like this,